TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/vnc.md

 where `XX` is the display number.

-Running sessions can be checked by command:
+Running sessions can be checked with the command:

 ```sh
 vncserver -list